 appengine-java-sdk\bin\appcfg.cmd update [WAR_LOCATION] [SERVICE1_WAR_LOCATION] [MOD2_WAR_LOCATION]

 You will receive verification via the command line as each service is successfully deployed.

-To create or update the indexes that your app's use, you upload the
+To create or update the indexes that your apps use, upload the

-configuration file to Cloud Datastore.
+configuration file to Datastore.
 Indexes that don't exist yet are

 created after that configuration file is uploaded.